played fifteen seasons for the Detroit Tigers

 to my website that calculates which players are most similar to a particular player in career Player won-lost records.
 The next table shows the ten most similar players to Bill Freehan in career Player won-lost records.

 As Hall-of-Fame arguments go, this one isn't terribly strong.
-Of the ten players whose careers were most similar to Bill Freehan, exactly zero of them are in either the Hall of Fame or the Hall of Merit.
-None of them are bad players (of course) and you could perhaps make plausible HOF cases for some of them.
-But still.
+Of the ten players whose careers were most similar to Bill Freehan, two of them are in the Hall of Fame, although Ernie Lombardi

-The top two catchers on Freehan's most-similar list strike me as really good comps.
+The top player Freehan's most-similar list here strikes me as a really good comp.

 Bill Freehan vs. Darrell Porter